vinayakshnd/px-ptool/README.md

 ## Pre-requisites

 *  A terminal which works with bash.
 For windows machines, cygwin, mobaXterm or GitBash can be used.
 *  SSH key pair to be copied to `keys` directory of this repository.
 The public and private keys should be named id_rsa.pub and id_rsa respectively.
-This keypair will be used to log on to VMs of digitalocean and GCP.
+This keypair will be used to log on to VMs of GCP.For DigitalOcean, manually upload the keypair, get the fingerprint of the key and specify it in Dockerfile as DO_PUBKEY_FP  ENV variable.
 *  Docker installation
 *  Digital Ocean token to spawn droplets and volumes
 *  Import ssh key of step 2 in DigitalOcean